Asymptotic quantization of exponential random graphs: Background

+where $\lceil x \rceil$ denotes the smallest integer no less than $x \in \mathbb{R}$.
+Among the main advantages of the graphon framework is its ability to represent the limiting properties of sequences of graphs $G_n$, which are discrete objects that lie in different probability spaces, with the unified functional space $\mathcal{W}$.
+Lov\'{a}sz and Szegedy \cite{LS} showed that convergence of all graph homomorphism densities is equivalent to a certain cut metric convergence in the quotient graphon space $(\widetilde{\mathcal{W}}, \delta_{\square})$, which is obtained after taking into account measure preserving transformations.
+A sequence of (possibly random) graph $\{G_n\}_{n=1,2,\ldots}$ converges to a graphon $f$ if and only if $\delta_{\square}(\tilde{f}^{G_n},\tilde{f})\to 0\hbox{ in probability as } n\to \infty$, where $f^{G_n}$ is defined in \eqref{f}.
+It may be worth emphasizing that graphons described here are tailored to limits of {\it dense} graphs, i.e., graphs having order $n^2$ edges.
+In particular, they cannot discern any graph property in the sequence that depends on a number of edges of order $o(n^2)$.

-In a recent important paper, Diaconis and Chatterjee \cite{CD} examined the properties of the metric space $(\widetilde{\mathcal{W}}, \delta_{\square})$ in order to describe the asymptotic behavior of exponential random graph models.
+In a recent important paper, Chatterjee and Diaconis \cite{CD} utilized the nice analytic properties of the metric space $(\widetilde{\mathcal{W}}, \delta_{\square})$ and examined the asymptotic behavior of exponential random graph models.
 For the purpose of this paper, two results from \cite{CD} are particularly significant.
-The first result, which is an application of a deep large deviation result of \cite{CV}, is Theorem 3.1 in \cite{CD}.
-When applied to the $2$-parameter exponential random graph models mentioned above it implies that the limiting free energy density $\psi_\infty(\beta)=\lim_{n\to \infty}\psi_n(\beta)$ always exists and is given by
+The first result, which is an application of a deep large deviations result of \cite{CV}, is Theorem 3.1 in \cite{CD}.
+When applied to the $2$-parameter exponential random graph models mentioned above it implies that the limiting normalizing constant $\psi_\infty(\beta)=\lim_{n\to \infty}\psi_n(\beta)$ always exists and is given by

 where $f$ is any representative element of the equivalence class $\tilde{f}$, and

 The second result, Theorem 3.2 in \cite{CD}, is concerned with the solutions of the above variational optimization problem.
 In detail, let $\tilde{F}^{*}(\beta)$ be the subset of $\widetilde{\mathcal{W}}$ where (\ref{setmax}) is maximized.
 Then, the quotient image $\tilde{f}^{G_n}$ of a random graph $G_n$ drawn from (\ref{pmf}) must lie close to $\tilde{F}^{*}(\beta)$ with probability vanishing in $n$, i.e.,